Skip to main content

 NIH Research Highlight

 Researchers at the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) are investigating the genetic factors that determine who is at risk of developing rheumatoid arthritis and how severe the condition will be.
-Identifying the genes and molecules that contribute to the development of rheumatoid arthritis helps researchers develop new treatments.
-In addition, understanding what happens at the molecular level may help researchers design new tests for diagnosing rheumatoid arthritis and identify which treatments are best for specific patients.3
+Identifying these genetic factors will help researchers develop new treatments.
+In addition, understanding what happens at the molecular level may help researchers design new tests for diagnosing rheumatoid arthritis and identify which treatments are best for specific patients.10

 References

-3. Research progress related to rheumatoid arthritis.
+10. Rheumatoid arthritis: research and resources.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases.
 Updated November 2022.
-Accessed January 9, 2025. https://www.niams.nih.gov/health-topics/rheumatoid-arthritis/more-info
+Accessed October 21, 2025. https://www.niams.nih.gov/health-topics/rheumatoid-arthritis/more-info

 Learn More About NIH Resources for Rheumatoid Arthritis Research